 Recorded sound has a richly connected and relatively long history of over 160 years.

-This gallery, however, is not a comprehensive timeline of an evolution.
+This gallery, however, is not a comprehensive timeline of its revolution or evolution.
 Instead, a few pieces of ephemera are displayed to illustrate some of the important changes during the phonograph's history and consumer life.
-The relationship of the phonograph with other sound delivering devices that were introduced after the phonograph is also included.
-For example, in 1925 The Victrola and Radiola were "combined in one beautiful Credenza cabinet" and in 1948 the phonograph, radio and television were combined making it a "Triple Thrill" for home entertainment.
+This includes the relationship of the phonograph with later sound delivering devices that were introduced after the phonograph.
+For example, in 1925 the Victrola and Radiola were "combined in one beautiful Credenza cabinet" and in 1948 the phonograph, radio and television were combined making it a "Triple Thrill" for home entertainment.

-But it was 20 years later with the completion of the Phonograph by Edison at his Menlo Park Laboratory in the United States on December 6, 1877 when the social, cultural and literal rpm revolution of recorded sound began.
+Twenty years later, with the completion of the Phonograph by Edison at his Menlo Park Laboratory in the United States on December 6, 1877, the social, cultural and literal revolution of recorded sound can be said to have officially begun.
 Edouard-Léon Scott de Martinville had recorded sound but it was for transcription of the sound waves and not audio reproduction.
 Thomas Alva Edison, on the other hand, successfully captured the human voice and played it back on his "Talking Phonograph."
 (3)

-One of the earliest illustrations related to Edison's tinfoil Phonograph was this full page of Harper's Weekly, March 30, 1878 which showed how the phonograph worked and how it was being used to capture and play back sound.
+One of the early illustrations related to Edison's tinfoil Phonograph was this full page of Harper's Weekly, March 30, 1878 which showed steps and components for "reproducing speech."

-The Harper's Weekly illustration featured the device which phonograph collector's call the "Brady" phonograph.
-The following cabinet card shows Edison seated next to in his second tinfoil phonograph in a photograph taken at the studios of Mathew Brady in Washington, D.C., on April 18, 1878.
+The Harper's Weekly illustration featured the device which phonograph collectors call the "Brady" phonograph.
+The following cabinet card shows Edison seated next to that tinfoil phonograph in a photograph taken at the studios of Mathew Brady in Washington, D.C., on April 19, 1878.

-The introduction of the coin-in-the-slot phonograph was an pivital step for the phonograph to become a music and home entertainment machine.
-These early jukeboxes played music using cylinder records like the ones in Edison's first catalogue in 1890 which were called 'Musical Phonograms."(3A) The commercial success of these early coin operated phonographs led to the introduction of easier to operate, cheaper, spring-powered phonographs which in the mid-1890's would be made and marketed for the home.
+The introduction of the coin-in-the-slot phonograph was a pivotal step for the phonograph to become a music and home entertainment machine.
+These early jukeboxes played music using cylinder records like the ones in Edison's first catalogue in 1890 which were called 'Musical Phonograms."(3A) The commercial success of these early coin-operated phonographs led to the introduction of easier to operate, cheaper, spring-powered phonographs which in the mid-1890's would be made and marketed for the home.

 In 1923 "Nickel in the Slot" was recorded as a musical novelty song.
 Jukeboxes remain a pop culture icon in the history of listening to recorded sound.